Poudingue/Asteroids/README.md

 Bugs :
 - Momentum of objects still not taken into account for physics
 - A big performance issue, appeared when i added explosive chunks.
-Not sure if linked
+Not sure if linked.
+(Partially fixed by allowing bigger asteroids in the list of toosmall)

 For all changelogs, see changelog.txt